menu icon

 • ×

-Don't underestimate these vegan tofu gyoza—they're flavorful and have a satisfying texture, even without meat!
+Don't underestimate these vegan tofu gyoza—they're flavorful and incredibly satisfying, even without meat!

-Of course, if you can find fresh cilantro while it's in season, you can also make it tasty with that ☺️
+Of course, if you can find fresh cilantro while it's in season, these dumplings will be even more delicious.

-Also, for those who love dumplings, I recommend a recipe that replicates the Tofu Dumplings from a Michelin-starred dumpling restaurant in Korea.
-These are steamed dumplings, so the flavor is different.
-Please give it a shot🫰
+Also recommended: For dumpling enthusiasts, check out my recipe that replicates the Tofu Dumplings from a Michelin-starred dumpling restaurant in Korea.
+These are steamed dumplings with a different flavor profile—definitely worth trying!

 Jump to: